-With that in mind, here are the top HR trends that will take center stage in 2019.
+With that in mind, here are the top HR trends that will take center stage:

 The gig economy and the importance of flexibility.
 The gig economy, which is comprised of individuals with short-term or temporary engagements with a company, is substantially important to employers.
 Here, workers are seeking increased flexibility and control over their work environments.
 Since many questions remain unanswered regarding worker classification issues and the application of existing laws in the gig economy, look for the Department of Labor to issue an opinion letter or guidance in 2019 detailing how a company may compliantly work within the gig economy and not run afoul of existing independent contractors.